 Relvas and Battaglia to contribute \$700,000 toward the purchase price.
-Respondent was aware that Relvas and Battaglia, along with loan broker named Benjamin Lenkiewicz, falsely а represented to the SBA that respondent's clients had contributed the required \$700,000.
+Respondent was aware that Relvas and Battaglia, along with а loan broker named Benjamin Lenkiewicz, represented to the SBA that respondent's clients had contributed the required \$700,000.
 Despite respondent's knowledge of this fraud, in January 2000, he prepared and submitted to a lender a HUD-1 settlement form misrepresenting that his clients had made the required \$700,000 capital injection.
-After the closing, respondent learned from Lenkiewicz that his clients had concealed from the SBA and the lender a \$700,000 purchase money from the sellers.
-2000, respondent mortgage In September recorded the mortgage with the county clerk.
+After the closing, learned respondent from Lenkiewicz that his clients concealed from the SBA and the lender a \$700,000 purchase money mortgage from the sellers.
+In September 2000, respondent recorded the mortgage with the county clerk.
 Respondent did not report either the loan scheme or the mortgage concealment to any authority.